-- 1. Brainstorm a list of "catastrophes" that would have a significant impact on your program's ability to fulfill its mission - 2.
+- Brainstorm a list of "catastrophes" that would have a significant impact on your program's ability to fulfill its mission (could impact governance, technology, community, or resources). - 2.
 Prioritize list of catastrophes - 3.
 For the top 2-3, discuss the response to catastrophes within the current governance structure.
 You don't need to solve the catastrophe; you just need to know who would decide how to solve the problem. - 4.
 Identify gaps - 5.
 Identify issues that may be causing these gaps - 6.
 Consider if the current governance structure needs to be modified to better address gaps - 7.
 Document governance policies or decision-making process as necessary - a.
 If this process has surfaced decision making processes that are not clear or documented, take the opportunity to document them.